herobd/Visual-Template-Free-Form-Parsing/README.md

 The checkpoints will be saved in `save_dir/name`.

-The config file is saved in the same folder.
+The config file is saved in the same folder. (as a reference only, the config is loaded from the checkpoint)

 **Note**: checkpoints contain:
   ```python